UX Design: Brainiac

 Research

 While I do have personal experience as a parent, I acknowledge that this may impact my initial expectations for a Learning Management System.
 To address this potential bias, I conducted a comprehensive research study using both qualitative and quantitative methods to examine how caregivers and parents engage with a school app for tracking student activities and accessing school information.
-This research also delved into the features that they find most valuable.
+This research also explored the features that participants found most valuable.

 USABILITY STUDY : FINDINGS